All locations are currently closed to visitors, unless you are making a compassionate visit. // LEARN MORE

 Pulmonary embolism can also lead to pulmonary hypertension, a condition in which the blood pressure in your lungs and in the right side of the heart is too high.
 When you have obstructions in the arteries inside your lungs, your heart must work harder to push blood through those vessels, which increases blood pressure and eventually weakens your heart.

 In rare cases, small emboli occur frequently and develop over time, resulting in chronic pulmonary hypertension, also known as chronic thromboembolic pulmonary hypertension.

 Preventing clots in the deep veins in your legs (deep vein thrombosis) will help prevent pulmonary embolism.
 For this reason, most hospitals are aggressive about taking measures to prevent blood clots, including:

-- Blood thinners (anticoagulants).
-These medications are often given to people at risk of clots before and after an operation — as well as to people admitted to the hospital with a heart attack, stroke or complications of cancer.
+Blood thinners (anticoagulants).
+These medications are often given to people at risk of clots before and after an operation — as well as to people admitted to the hospital with medical conditions, such as heart attack, stroke or complications of cancer.

 Prevention while traveling